Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 `func (o *ClusterAdvancedSettings) HasPlecoResourcesTtl() bool`

 HasPlecoResourcesTtl returns a boolean if a field has been set.

+### GetRegistryMirroringMode

+`func (o *ClusterAdvancedSettings) GetRegistryMirroringMode() RegistryMirroringModeEnum`

+GetRegistryMirroringMode returns the RegistryMirroringMode field if non-nil, zero value otherwise.

+### GetRegistryMirroringModeOk

+`func (o *ClusterAdvancedSettings) GetRegistryMirroringModeOk() (*RegistryMirroringModeEnum, bool)`

+GetRegistryMirroringModeOk returns a tuple with the RegistryMirroringMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRegistryMirroringMode

+`func (o *ClusterAdvancedSettings) SetRegistryMirroringMode(v RegistryMirroringModeEnum)`

+SetRegistryMirroringMode sets RegistryMirroringMode field to given value.

+### HasRegistryMirroringMode

+`func (o *ClusterAdvancedSettings) HasRegistryMirroringMode() bool`

+HasRegistryMirroringMode returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)